Making A Killing Killing

 No independent, third-party monitors will count corpses.
 The contractors claim few poison pellets will enter the Pacific Ocean — even while dropping tens of thousands of them from helicopters.
 Does that sound plausible to you?

-The project will most likely be declared a success, as so many similar, toxic island “restoration” projects have, regardless of the outcome — because no independent, third-party verification is mandated.
+Regardless of the project’s actual outcome, it will most likely be declared a success, as so many similar, toxic island “restoration” projects have been — because no independent, third-party verification is mandated.
 There will be no survey of the “by-kill” — the thousands of birds and marine animals who will be poisoned to death on the island or die off-island.
 There is strong financial incentive to not count the corpses.
+And strong political incentive to declare, “Mission accomplished!”
+(Sound familiar?)

-Also dead-on-arrival is science.
-In the Farallones extermination, and all such similar poisonings, there is no acknowledgement that animals and ecosystems — including introduced mice, rats and others species, along with interconnected food webs — naturally evolve and change over the years.
+Also dead-on-arrival is the science used to justify this mass poisoning.
+In the Farallones extermination, and all such similar poisonings, there is no acknowledgement that animals and ecosystems — including introduced mice, rats and others species, are all part of interconnected food web.
+There is no acknowledgement of the biological reality that animals and ecosystems naturally change, adapt and evolve over the years.
 Remember that complex web of interdependent life you learned about in grade school?
-They don’t.
-The make money by ignoring it.
+The poison industry won’t.
+They make billions of dollars by ignoring it.

-Actual conservation biologists — those not on the chemical industry payroll — know animal and plant species are always moving, across continents, across oceans, and onto islands long before European ships introduced animals.
-But to accept this biological science — and common sense — would undermine the entire kill-the-invasive-non-natives “Invasion Biology” narrative.
-And undercut their multi-billion dollar, profit-driven industry.
+Actual conservation biologists — those not on the chemical industry payroll — know animal and plant species are always on the move, across continents, across oceans, and onto islands. long before European ships introduced animals.
+But to accept this biological science — and common sense — would undermine the entire kill-the-invasive-non-natives narrative of “Invasion Biology.”
+And that would undercut their multi-billion dollar, profit-driven killer business model.

 Since 1962, when Rachel Carson first warned us of the toxic pesticides industry in “Silent Spring,” poison manufacturing and sales have increased exponentially.

-Bombarding the Farallones with rat poison is only good for one thing: making millions for the chemical industry.
+Bombarding the Farallones with rat poison is only good for two things: making millions of dollars for the chemical industry, and perpetuating the bigger foundational lie, that we humans can kill nature back to health.

 Jack Gescheidt is an environmental advocate and activist, founder of The TreeSpirit Project, and a consultant for In Defense of Animals.
 He lives in Marin County, CA.